Dionisiy/CA/introduction-to-css-quiz.md

 **Answer**: Paragraph rules are commented out

-2\)

-Which property\/value would give table data elements a 2px-thick dashed blue border?
+2\) Which property\/value would give table data elements a 2px-thick dashed blue border?

-Answer:border: 2px dashed blue;
+**Answer**: border: 2px dashed blue;

-3\)

-Why use an "external" CSS file?
+3\) Why use an "external" CSS file?

-Answer: To avoid rewriting code
+**Answer**: To avoid rewriting code

-4\)

-To create a square-shaped div, which CSS properties would you change?
+4\) To create a square-shaped div, which CSS properties would you change?

 Answer:Width and height